Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 `k` is a constant that dictates the size of the plot.
 The minimum `k` for Chia's mainnet is 32.
 This is also the most common size used, by far.
 With each increment in this value, all of a plot's associated parameters are doubled.
 For example, a k33 plot is twice as large as a k32 plot, and it requires twice the memory, temporary storage, and time to be created.

 For this tutorial, we'll choose k32.
-Note that some plotters are only capable of creating k32 plots, so there won't be any other options.
+Note that some plotters are only capable of creating k32 plots, so you might not see any other options.

 :::info

 Due to advancements in technology, the minimum `k` value will likely need to be increased at some point.
 This would require you to replot all k32 plots.
-However, there are currently no plans to increase the minimum `k`, and we will likely give you at least a one-year advanced notice if any such plans are made.
+However, there are currently no plans to increase the minimum `k`, and we will do our best to give you at least a one-year notice if any such plans are made.

 :::